Wouldn’t you agree if I said Mini Watermelon Peperomia looks like a small watermelon kept in a pot?

 - If you live in a darker apartment without enough sunlight, you can use fluorescent light to grow them.

 - Give your plant 10-12 hours of grow light during winter to ensure sufficient sunlight.

-They don’t like sitting in the pool of water and will not thrive on underwatering as well.
+Peperomias don’t like sitting in the pool of water and will not thrive underwatering either.

-- Water the plant using distilled or rainwater and ensure they are not too hot or too cold.
+- Water the plant using distilled or rainwater and ensure it is not too hot or cold.

 - Let the tap water sit for more than a day before feeding them to your plant.

 - For optimal watering, make sure to water until it oozes out of the drainage hole.